willholl4nd/DockerCryptoService/README.md

     from inside your gmail security settings.
 This is required for postfix to redirect mail through gmail's SMTP servers.

+    * networks: <br>

+    The subnet field under the mynet in the networks creation is changed from the default bridge subnet of 172.17.0.0/24 to avoid any possible interference.
+If you are using the current subnet of 172.16.0.0/24 for different docker containers, you can change it here, but you must also edit the parser.py file inside the scripts folder.
+It uses nmap to find the IPV4 for the sqldata container.

 ### Running the project
 After the project is installed and setup, all you need to do is run:
 ```bash